Impact of black hole spin on low-mass black hole-neutron star mergers: Results

 When focusing on the first six models, the relationship between spin and the total ejecta mass yields a coefficient of determination ($R^2$) of approximately $0.77$ (which indicates how the fit is consistent with the data), indicating a reasonably strong linear trend.
 In comparison, the disc mass shows an even stronger linear correlation with spin, with an $R^2$ value of $0.97$.
 This high degree of linearity makes the disc mass a particularly relevant quantity for interpreting the electromagnetic counterpart.

 The most important exception is the \texttt{Q2.6a08} model, where both the dynamical ejecta and bound mass are lower than in the \texttt{Q2.6a06} model.
-As noted in~\cref{sec:numericalmethods}, we use 9 collocation points when generating the \gls{ID}.
-Increasing the number of collocation points could improve the accuracy of the~\gls{ID}.
-Therefore, the peculiar behaviour observed in the \texttt{Q2.6a08} model may be attributed to the limited resolution with a low collocation points of the \gls{ID}.
-This is plausible, as accurately representing such a high spin within a conformally flat initial data framework is challenging.
+As can be seen from~\cref{table:conv}, at lower resolution the total dynamical ejecta mass also follows this exponential trend, increasing by a factor of approximately $2.5$ compared to the \texttt{Q2.6a07} model.
+Therefore, any non-monotonic behaviour can be attributed to resolution effects, although a strictly monotonic trend is not necessarily expected.

-We also examined the ejecta under two conditions: i) $Y_e > 0.25$, and ii) $Y_e \leq 0.25$.
+We also examined the ejecta under two conditions: i) $Y_{\mathrm{e}} > 0.25$, and ii) $Y_{\mathrm{e}} \leq 0.25$.
 In this context, condition (i) corresponds to neutron-poor ejecta, while condition (ii) represents neutron-rich ejecta.
 In all models, we find that the mass of the neutron-rich component is at least ten times greater than that of the neutron-poor component.
 Our simulations suggest a dimmer kilonova counterpart, as expected from former studies (see~\cite{reviewfoucart}).
 Across all simulations, the neutron-poor ejecta mass ranges between $10^{-6}$ and $10^{-4} M_\odot$.
-However, we note that these values reflect only the dynamical ejecta and do not include contributions from wind driven ejecta.
+However, we note that these values reflect only the dynamical ejecta and do not include contributions from wind-driven ejecta.

-In~\cref{fig:angulardynamical}, we show the angular distribution of the electron fraction $Y_e$, velocity $v$, and ejecta mass for the \texttt{Q2.6a01}, \texttt{Q2.6a03}, \texttt{Q2.6a05}, and \texttt{Q2.6a07} models, in the top panel.
-As shown in the figure, the neutron-poor component of the ejecta ($Y_e \geq 0.25$) accumulates in the polar region ($0^\circ \leq \theta \leq 45^\circ$), while the equatorial region ($\theta \geq 80^\circ$) contains very neutron-rich material (with $0.05 \leq Y_e \leq 0.2$).
+In~\cref{fig:angulardynamical}, we show the angular distribution of the electron fraction $Y_{\mathrm{e}}$, velocity $v$, and ejecta mass for the \texttt{Q2.6a01}, \texttt{Q2.6a03}, \texttt{Q2.6a05}, and \texttt{Q2.6a07} models, in the top panels.
+As shown in the figure, the neutron-poor component of the ejecta ($Y_{\mathrm{e}} \geq 0.25$) accumulates in the polar region ($0^\circ \leq \theta \leq 45^\circ$), while the equatorial region ($\theta \geq 80^\circ$) contains very neutron-rich material (with $0.05 \leq Y_{\mathrm{e}} \leq 0.2$).
 The only exception is the \texttt{Q2.6a02} model, which is not included in the figure.
+We note that, in the polar region, the \texttt{Q2.6a02} model produces more dynamical ejecta than the other models for spins up to 0.5.
+In addition, in this model the maximum temperature shows two distinct peaks, which may modify the ejecta composition.

 In the middle panel, we observe that the ejecta velocity exceeds $0.5\,c$ in the polar region, especially for $0^\circ \leq \theta \leq 20^\circ$, and gradually decreases towards the equator, dropping below $0.3\,c$ beyond $\theta = 75^\circ$.
 However, as shown in the right panel, most of the ejected mass is concentrated in the equatorial region ($\theta \geq 75^\circ$), indicating that the bulk of the ejecta is both highly neutron-rich and relatively slow, moving at approximately $0.2$–$0.3\,c$.